Lancia 2000

-The Lancia 2000 (Tipo 820) is a series of automobiles produced by Lancia between 1971 and 1975.
-It was the last vehicle designed by Lancia engineers before the marque's acquisition by Fiat in 1969.
-The Lancia 2000 was a direct evolution of the Lancia Flavia, which it replaced.
+The Lancia 2000 (Tipo 820) is a series of automobiles produced by Italian automaker Lancia between 1971 and 1975.
+It was the last vehicle independently designed by Lancia engineers before the marque's acquisition by Fiat in 1969.
+The 2000 was a direct evolution of the Flavia, which it replaced.

-The 2000 sedan
+The 2000 saloon

-The 2000 sedan kept the central part of the body (roof, doors, interior) and the entire drivetrain (except for some improvements to the fuel injection) of its predecessor, the second series of the Flavia.
+The 2000 saloon kept the central part of the body (roof, doors, interior) and the entire drivetrain (except for some improvements to the fuel injection) of its predecessor, the second series of the Flavia.

 The most significant changes were made to the front and rear of the body, where the designers modernised the styling of its predecessor.
 In particular, the tail was squared and simplified, and the nose lost its separate air intake and headlamp nacelles.
 The mechanics retained most of the Flavia's specifications including the front-wheel drive, boxer engine, independent suspension, and disc brakes all around, with vacuum assist and split-circuits (called "Super duplex" by Lancia).

 The 2000 used the 1991 cc 4-cylinder boxer engine, available in either carburetted form 115 hp-metric or with fuel-injection 125 hp-metric.
 The latter abandoned the previously used Kugelfischer mechanical system in favor of a more reliable Bosch D-type electronic system.
 Bosch-equipped cars are distinguished by an "i.e." badge on the grille, signifying 'iniezione elettronica' ("electronic injection").
-The transmission (produced by ZF) was a 4-speed manual-type for the 2000 equipped with a carburetor, and a manual 5-speed for the fuel-injected 2000.
-Since the 2000 was given a flagship role for Lancia (following in the footsteps of the prestigious Flaminia), the 2000 was given a high standard of finishes (fine wood for the dashboard and velvet or leather upholstery) and standard or optional equipment including hydraulically operated power steering (also manufactured by ZF), air conditioning, electric windows and sun blinds.
+The transmission (produced by ZF) was a 4-speed manual for the 2000 equipped with a carburetor, and a manual 5-speed for the fuel-injected 2000.
+Since the 2000 was given a flagship role for Lancia (following in the footsteps of the Flaminia), the 2000 was given a high standard of finishes (fine wood for the dashboard and velvet or leather upholstery) and standard or optional equipment including hydraulically operated power steering (also manufactured by ZF), air conditioning, electric windows and sun blinds.

 Because of the 2000s high production costs, Fiat was not in favor of putting the model into production, despite it being ready for production in 1969, which delayed its launch.
 But in the absence of any other new Lancia flagship models being ready, the 2000 was nonetheless launched in 1971.
 The 2000 was considered by many fans of the marque to be "the last real Lancia" due to the high build quality that the later models (Beta and Gamma) lacked.
 It was produced until 1974 with a total of 14,319 examples being made.